griptape-ai/griptape/docs/griptape-framework/structures/task-memory.md

 ```

 ### Task Memory May Not Be Necessary
 Task Memory may not be necessary for all use cases.
-If the data returned by a Tool is not sensitive, not too large, and does not need to be acted upon by another Tool, you can set `off_prompt` to `False` and return the data directly to the LLM.
+If the data returned by a Tool is not sensitive, not too large, and does not need to be acted upon by another Tool, you can leave the default of `off_prompt` to `False` and return the data directly to the LLM.

 ```python
 from griptape.structures import Agent